Battle of Lilybaeum: Prelude

-The battle
+Battle

 The Carthaginian fleet was hampered by bad weather and had to wait before commencing their operation.
 Although the Romans only had 20 ships present at Lilybaeum, the praetor, after receiving the warning from Hiero, provisioned his ships for a long sail and put a proper contingent of Roman legionaries on board each ship before the Carthaginian fleet appeared.
 He also posted lookouts along the coast to watch out for the Carthaginian ships, giving him early warning and minimizing the risk of surprise.

 The Carthaginians had broken their journey at the Aegates Islands, and when they sailed for Lilybaeum on a moonlit night, they intended to make their approach coincide with the dawn.
 The Roman lookouts spotted them well before they reached the harbour.
 As the Romans sallied forth, the Carthaginians lowered their sails for battle and moved to the open sea.
 The Carthaginians outnumbered the Romans, but their ships were undermanned and the Romans had the advantage of containing a larger number of soldiers aboard their ships.
 Playing to their individual strengths, the Roman ships tried to close with the Carthaginian ships and grapple them, while the Carthaginians tried to evade the onrushing Roman ships and ram them if possible.
 In the melee, the Romans managed to board and capture seven Carthaginian ships and take 1,700 prisoners.
 The remaining Carthaginian ships managed to retreat.
 The Roman losses are unknown.